f-kuzey-edes-huyal/VM-UNET_urban_green_space/README.md

  - Check If Training Stops Correctly (if not, inspect data handling).
  - Analyze and Write About the Results (performance, issues, observations).

+__February 13 2025__

+I made so many adjustments, but the problem still exists.
+I think mixed pixels might be the issue.
+I will try to address this problem by adjusting the mask values.
+I will examine the mask values, and if a pixel seems to belong to two or more classes, I will assign it to the majority class and ensure that the sum of probabilities across the 5 channels is 1 for each pixel.
+I am not sure if this approach will help, but I will give it a try.

 ## Notes

 [An app to draw architectures ](https://app.diagrams.net/)